Thursday, August 18, 2016

 Of Balzac and James

-I'd read little James until recently, and most of that in a hurry for a long-ago graduate course.
-(Indeed, "Daisy Miller" is about the only piece that I felt myself to know well for a long time.)
+I read little Henry James until recently, and most of that in a hurry for a long-ago graduate course.
+(Indeed, "Daisy Miller" is about the only piece of his that I felt myself to know well for a long time.)

 The impression I got, however, does not seem to have been different from most people's, George Moore nicely summing it up its outstanding feature in his Confessions of a Young Man--the overgenteel, cloistered, drawing room narrowness of it.
 A particular passage in that book sums it up so vividly that I cannot resist quoting it: